NicoJanE/NicoJanE/README.md

 <br><br>

 ## My projects
 Currently I work on and/or use the following projects.
-Some project may not be available due to the state of development (see legend below) or due to personal choice

 1. DTS ➡️ Developer Template Stacks (Docker) <br>
   Different Docker containers for development, test and experimenting purpose.
 The following page contains the list of available Docker language stacks.